 Now learn your lines, and learn them into the ground.
 My old housemates and I would learn lines separately, then come together and do scenes while engaged in difficult physical activity like holding bridges or squats or while doing burpees.
 This sounds weird when I write it, but the idea was that in the audition you’re going to be under stress, if you can practice those lines under physical stress and get through them it might provide a bit of psychological preparation for the mental and emotional stress of the casting room.

-How ever you go about it, as long as it works for you, make sure you prepare extensively.
+However you go about it, and as long as it works for you, make sure you prepare extensively.
 The trick is, prepare – don’t plan.
-By that I mean, know every line, every beat, every moment but have no idea how you’re going to do it.
+By that, I mean, know every line, every beat, every moment, but have no idea how you’re going to do it.
 Be prepared to surprise yourself and the reader.
-Camera loves spontaneous action on screen.
-If you’r surprising yourself you are probably doing it right.
+The camera loves spontaneous action.
+If you’re surprising yourself, you are probably doing it right.

 No idea where to start or what to do?
 Check out the StageMilk Scene Club

 You’ve done your preparation in your own time, in the comfort of your own bedroom, and now things start to get real.